-Students participating in Dual Enrollment will take courses offered by colleges and universities who have a fully executed memorandums of understanding (MOUs) with the District.
-Many of the courses offered through Dual Enrollment are transferable to other institutions, however some courses may only be recognized by the institution offering the course.
+Students participating in Dual Enrollment will take courses offered by colleges and universities who have fully executed memorandums of understanding (MOUs) with the District.
+Many of the courses offered through Dual Enrollment are transferable to other institutions.
+However, some courses may only be recognized by the institution offering the course.
 Courses are often delivered on campus at one of the District’s high schools.

 Dual Enrollment Student Guidelines

-- Students may only enroll in 2 classes (6-8 credit hours) per semester.
+- Students may only enroll in three classes (6-9 credit hours) per semester.

 - The District will provide books required for classes through fees paid to the partner organization.